12 of My Favorite Amazing European Cities

 YES!

-It is worthy of some time.
+It is worthy of some time for sure.

 Final thoughts on my favorite European cities